s-mushnoori/repo-ception/README.md

 # repo-ception

+---
+## About
-This repository is a list of all my projects presented in an organized manner
+This is a list of all my projects, organized by topic.
+Some projects cover multiple topics, and thus, may be present under multiple topics.

+---
+## Table of Contents
+- Beginner Projects
+  - Basic Data Preparation: Cleaning and Exploratory Visualization
+- Mini Projects
+  - Sklearn
+- Personal Projects
+---
+## Beginner Projects